 Graduate Research Assistantships

 Special Collections sponsors several graduate research assistantships.
-These positions traditionally are assigned to graduate students in the Public History program, but graduate students in the regular graduate history program also qualify.
-Graduate students with an interest in historical research in other disciplines also may be considered.
-Assignments include processing archival collections and staffing the public Reading Room, as well as assisting researchers from campus and from the public.
+Assignments include processing archival collections and digitizing rare materials.
 Previous experience is welcome, but not necessary.
 For more information on how to qualify for a GRA position, see your academic adviser.
 To apply for a GRA, contact Blynne Olivieri, Head of Special Collections, at firstname.lastname@example.org or 678.839.5455.

 My name is Brian Crews and I am currently completing a Master of Arts degree in English.
 I received my Bachelor of Arts in English from the University of West Georgia in 2008.
 My interest in Special Collections is the result of an intense fascination with various recorded histories, forgotten cultural artifacts and the stories buried inside.

 My name is Candice Larson and I am from Douglasville, Georgia.
 I graduated in 2012 with a B.A. in History with a Secondary Education concentration.
 Currently, I am completing my M.A. in History.
 I am working in Special Collections helping to process materials from a number of local history sources.
 My interest in Special Collections comes from my love of researching the past and I hope to use my experience within my future career.